quynhsun/testinggit/_posts/2022-08-08-GoodbyeEmma.md

+---
 title: Goodbye and Goodluck Emma Kelley!
 tags:
-  - Lab Alumni
+  - alumni
 author: Osa Imafidon
-member: Emma-Kelley
+member: Osa-Imafidon
 ---

 On Friday August 5th, the Dries lab said Goodbye to our lab manager Emma Kelley.
 Emma was a part of the Dries lab for 2 years and made quite an impact.
 She will be starting a masters